courselabs/project-cicd/README.md

 If you didn't get part 6 finished, you can check out the sample solution from `solution/part-6`:

-- [Jenkinsfile](./solution/part-6/jenkins/Jenkinsfile) - adds a deployment stage
+- [Jenkinsfile](./solution/part-6/jenkins/Jenkinsfile) - adds a deployment stage, runnig Kubectl commands with a specific kubeconfig file

-- [build.yml](./solution/part-4/compose/build.yml) - adds build version and Git commit arguments to the build, set to load from environment variables or use defaults

-- [release.yml](./solution/part-4/compose/release.yml) - overrides the image names to remove the build number - used in Jenkins to push the release tag

-- [stock-api/Dockerfile](./solution\part-4\docker\stock-api\Dockerfile) - adds build arguments for the build version and git commit - identical code is in the Dockerfiles for all other components
+- [web/Dockerfile](./solution/part-4/docker/stock-api/Dockerfile) - adds the new environment variable to set the default UI mode

-You'll need to store your Docker Hub authentication in Jenkins - create a secret file credential called `aks-kubeconfig` and upload the kubeconfig file for your AKS cluster.
+You'll need to store your Docker Hub authentication in Jenkins - create a _Secret file_ credential called `aks-kubeconfig` and upload the kubeconfig file for your AKS cluster.

 For your first deployment, copy in the solution files - this will backup your existing Jenkins folder: